 Dave Seliger is a civic entrepreneur based out of New York City.
-Trained as an engineer, Dave started out working with fire and police departments before serving as a disaster responder during Hurricane Sandy in 2012.
+Trained as an engineer, Dave started out working with fire and police departments before serving as a disaster responder for the City of New York during Hurricane Sandy in 2012.

-In 2013, Dave co-founded Civic Service with Parsons the New School for Design in order to educate civil servants on how to use design in government.
+In 2013, while working for the NYC Office of Emergency Management, Dave co-founded Civic Service with Parsons the New School for Design in order to educate civil servants on how to use design in government.

-In 2014, Dave co-founded Designing for Financial Empowerment with public and private partners in order to use service design to help low-income New Yorkers.
+In 2014, while working for the NYC Mayor's Office of Housing Recovery Operations, Dave co-founded Designing for Financial Empowerment with public and private partners in order to use service design to help low-income New Yorkers.

 In 2015, Dave joined the brand-new NYC Mayor's Office of Tech + Innovation to lead internal innovation initiatives.